jackBrioschi/Smart-Vocabulary-for-Qlik-Apps/README.md

 **Qlik-Smart-Vocabulary** is a Node.js tool that connects to a Qlik app via the QIX Engine APIs, retrieves master measures and dimensions, enriches them with synonyms using OpenAI's language models, and automatically populates the app's vocabulary with the enhanced terms.

 > [!NOTE]
 > This app modifies the QIX interface to update vocabulary objects in a Qlik Sense app.
 These objects aren't officially supported by Qlik and could change without notice, which may impact this workflow in the future.
+Furthermore this app sends Master Measures and Dimensions title and description to an external LLM.
+You are responsible for passing meta data to an external LLM of your choice.
+Customers should evaluate this approach and ensure it aligns with their organization’s data governance policies.

 ## ✨ Features